Tuesday, March 23.

 4. firstname:liuda endyear:2010 spokenlanguage:українська

-This query is logically correct – three undocumented LinkedIn operators.
+This query is logically correct – one documented and two undocumented LinkedIn operators.
 But this query should be checked, it means, how LinkedIn identifies language writing.

 What should we keep in mind when forming queries on LinkedIn?